Macrometacorp/demo-northwind-traders-akamai/README.md

 node -v
 ```
 ### Steps
-As a first step, open a CLI and run the command below to clone this repository.
+1\.
+Open a CLI and run the command below to clone this repository.
 You can do:
 ```
 git clone https://github.com/Macrometacorp/demo-northwind-traders.git
 ```